msg43/Knowledge_Chipper/WHOLE_DOCUMENT_MINING_DETAILED_PLAN.md

 - Evaluation statistics (total claims, score distribution, average importance, key themes)

 **External Sources:**
-- YouTube AI summary (scraped in Stage 1)
+- YouTube AI summary (scraped via Selenium/Playwright in Stage 1)

 **Output: Single World-Class Long Summary**

-**Structure (3-5 Paragraphs):**
+**Content Requirements:**
-- Paragraph 1: Context and overview (sets the intellectual landscape)
+- Context and overview (sets the intellectual landscape)
-- Paragraphs 2-3: Core insights organized thematically (not sequentially)
+- Core insights organized thematically (not sequentially)
-- Paragraph 4: Tensions, contradictions, and nuance
+- Tensions, contradictions, and nuance
-- Paragraph 5: Intellectual contribution, frameworks, key thinkers
+- Intellectual contributions and frameworks
+- Key thinkers and their perspectives
+- Avenues for future exploration
+- Anything a keen CEO would want brought to their attention

+**Length and Structure:**
+- Determined by LLM based on content depth and complexity
+- Not constrained to fixed paragraph count
+- As long as needed to convey the most important insights
+- Could be 3 paragraphs for simple content, 8+ for complex discussions

 **Content Integration:**
-- Weaves top claims into narrative
+- Weaves high-importance claims into narrative
 - Defines jargon terms naturally in context
 - References people and their contributions
 - Explains mental models and their implications